getdnsapi/stubby/windows/README.txt

 A different location for the configuration file can be specified by adding:
 -C "<full path to stubby.yml>"

-We are working on support for running stubby as a service on Windows 10
+See below for details of running stubby as a service on Windows 10

 Test Stubby
 --------------------